mrworldwide1/ShadyCargo/README.md

 Simply adds illegal-themed cargo without changing any default ones or adding new skins/trailers.
-No fines, border inspections, payments, etc. are changed in any way, however the included ones are slightly higher paying for realism:
+No fines, border inspections, payments, etc. are changed in any way, however they're higher paid enough so as to keep the game balanced yet realistic.
 - Narcotics
 - Bootleg DVDs
 - Counterfeit ID